 If one of your teammates asks for a day off, listen and be open about it.
 If it’s necessary, grant their request wholeheartedly.

 When things go awry at the office, it’s always easy to point fingers and blame others.
 Leaders focus on understanding the problem and doing whatever it takes to make things right again.

-Take action: When settling disputes or analyzing project setbacks, stop yourself whenever you feel the urge to blame or pinpoint mistakes.
-Instead, ask your teammates what can be done to make things right again.
+When settling disputes or analyzing project setbacks, stop yourself whenever you feel the urge to blame or pinpoint mistakes.
+Instead, focus on solutions by asking your teammates what can be done to make things right again.

 Leaders aim for transformation.

 Leaders aren’t defined by the number of milestones they’re able to hit or the short-term wins they’re able to achieve.
 Instead, they work with the long-term goal in mind and make strategic decisions that could transform the original idea into a successful product.

 Look at where the project is at this point—features released, milestones achieved, team suggestions taken, problems and concerns addressed—and see if these tasks are moving the project and business toward the original end-goals.
 If there are tasks or features that are out of scope or won’t make a significant impact, remove these from the to-dos, and focus on work that can create long-term results.